OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

     After you complete the wizard, the generator will create the project and install supporting Node components.

-1. Navigate to the root folder of the project.
+1. Navigate to the root directory of the project.

     ```bash
     cd "Git the gist"